GwendolyneFreddy/Shuri-Ninja/README.md

 Shuri-Ninja Support Forum:

 Shuri-Ninja Homepage:
+</br></br>

 ## Overview

 This mod adds a new thief kit to the game: the Shuri Ninja.
-Created many years ago by Twinblades2, it has been rewritten to the WeiDU modern standard way of coding and ported to Enhanced Editions games by Aalkaor and Gwendolyne
+Created many years ago by Twinblades2, it has been rewritten to the WeiDU modern standard way of coding and ported to Enhanced Editions games by Aalkaor and Gwendolyne.</br></br>